Tardz/Laptop/README.md

 <a name="readme-top"></a>
 <!-- ABOUT THE PROJECT -->
-# Qtile and integrated menus(Do not follow readme, not complete)
+# Qtile and integrated menus
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>